DiffBIR: Towards Blind Image Restoration with Generative Diffusion Prior: Experiments

-\textbf{Implementation.} The restoration module adopts 8 residual Swin Transformer blocks (RSTB), and each RSTB contains 6 Swin Transformer Layers (STL).
-The head number is set to 6 and the window size is set to 8.
-We train the restoration module with a batch size of 96 for 150k iterations.
-We utilize Stable Diffusion 2.1-base \footnote{\url{https://github.com/Stability-AI/stablediffusion}} as the generative prior, and finetune the diffusion model for 25k iterations with a batch size of 192.
-We use Adam \cite{adam} optimizer and set the learning rate to $10^{-4}$.
+\textbf{Implementation.} We train the restoration module for 150k iterations (batch size=96).
+Then, we adopt Stable Diffusion 2.1-base\footnote{ Stable Diffusion v2.1: \url{https://github.com/Stability-AI/stablediffusion}} as the generative prior, and finetune the proposed IRControlNet for 80k iterations (batch size=256).
+Adam \cite{adam} is used as the optimizer.
+The learning rate is set to $10^{-4}$ for the first 30k iterations and then decreased to $10^{-5}$ for the following 50k iterations.
 The training process is conducted on $512\times512$ resolution with 8 NVIDIA A100 GPUs.

-For inference, we adopt spaced DDPM sampling \cite{iddpm} with 50 timesteps.
-Our DiffBIR is able to handle images with arbitrary sizes larger than $512\times512$.
-For images with sides $<512$, we first upsample them with the short side enlarged to 512, and then resize them back.
+During inference, we replace our trained restoration module with off-the-shelf task-specific restoration models: BSRNet \cite{bsrgan}\footnote{ { \url{https://github.com/cszn/BSRGAN}}} for BSR, SwinIR \cite{swinir}\footnote{ \url{https://github.com/zsyOAOA/DifFace}} used in DifFace \cite{difface} for BFR, and SCUNet-PSNR \cite{scunet}\footnote{ \url{https://github.com/cszn/SCUNet}} for BID.
+While the trained IRControlNet remains unchanged for all tasks.
+The positive prompt is set to empty and we use texts like \textit{"low quality"}, \textit{"blurry"} as our negative prompt.
+We set the restoration guidance scale to 0, 0.5, and 1 for comparisons on synthetic datasets.
+As for real-world scenarios, the restoration guidance scale is set to 0 for higher quality.
+To accelerate the sampling process, we adopt a spaced DDPM sampling schedule \cite{iddpm} which requires 50 sampling steps.
+For images larger than $512$, we directly feed them into DiffBIR.
+For images with sides $<512$, we first upsample them with the short side enlarged to 512, and then resize them back after restoration.